MouseBiteLabs/NES-Cartridges/Discrete Logic Mappers/README.md

 ## Acknowledgements and Resources

 - The <a href="https://www.nesdev.org/wiki/Nesdev_Wiki">Nesdev wiki</a> was *indispensible* for making this board, especially <a href="https://www.nesdev.org/wiki/User:Lidnariq/Discrete_Logic_Table">this specific page</a> by lidnariq.
+- <a href="https://nescartdb.com/">NesCartDB</a> has a wealth of images and information about the vast majority of the NES library.
+I've used it for years, it helped me create these boards, and I suggest you do too for referencing specific games.
 - Continual thanks to all in the nesdev community for their resources, design tips, and support throughout the past half-decade.

 ## License